-Looking for the Best Leftover Turkey Soup Recipe?
+Are you looking for the best Leftover Turkey Soup Recipe?
 This Southwest Turkey Soup is just what you need.
-Made with a creamy, spicy broth, leftover turkey, corn, and black beans, this Turkey Soup is full of flavor and incredibly simple to make.
+Made with a creamy, spicy broth, leftover turkey, corn, and black beans, this Creamy Turkey Soup is full of flavor and incredibly simple to make.
+Directions for the slow cooker, stovetop, and Instant Pot.

-This hearty turkey soup is a delicious way to transform leftover turkey (or chicken) into something new and delicious that tastes NOTHING like Thanksgiving!
-Which after a huge feast, we tend to want something new--right?!
+- Transforms Leftover Turkey.
+This hearty turkey soup is a delicious way to transform leftover turkey into something new and delicious that tastes NOTHING like Thanksgiving!
+After a huge feast, we tend to want something new, right?!

 Notes on Ingredients